ChocoMeow/Vocard-Docs/docs/bot/setup/index.md

 ### With Docker <small>recommended</small> { #with-docker data-toc-label="with docker" }

 Using the official [Docker image](https://ghcr.io/chocomeow/vocard) is the easiest way to set up Vocard, as it includes all necessary dependencies.
-Follow the platform-specific guide below to get started:
+Follow the guide below to get started, regardless of your platform:

--   For **Linux**, follow the [Docker Setup Guide for Linux](docker-linux.md).
+- For **Linux and Windows**, follow the unified [Docker Setup Guide](docker.md).

--   For **Windows**, follow the [Docker Setup Guide for Windows](docker-windows.md).
+This guide provides step-by-step instructions for installing and running Vocard using Docker on both operating systems.

 ### with git { #with-gif data-toc-label="with gif" }